Artist Talks and Receptions

 Summer Art Day Camps

-Bone Creek Museum is partnering with the Butler County Arts Council to provide art day camps for ages 8 and up at the Aquinas High School art room.
+Bone Creek Museum partners with Butler County Arts Council to provide art day camps for all ages beginning at age eight at Aquinas High School art room.
 Registration is held each morning at 8:30am and at 12:45 if your child is only attending an afternoon class.
 The cost $10 per three hour session.
 This year the morning session will be from 9am to noon.
 The afternoon session begins at 1pm and goes until 4pm.
 Tuesday is an all day class with a break for lunch and the cost is $20.
 Art teachers include Joan Cech, Angie Frier, Torie Thoendel, Amy Tomasevicz, and Kristine Allphin Brakenhoff.
 The teachers will lead instruction in a variety of different art media and projects including batik, mosaic, collage, pastel, and watercolor.

 Forms with more information will be available at the museum, at the library, or click here.